The scope of this page is limited to discussion of gender affirming voice services.

 Physical adjustments may need to be made to facilities.
 These modifications may include

 Prior to submitting for coverage to insurance, clinicians ask about the required identifying information, including the client's name and sex, to use for prompt and successful reimbursement.
+If a client is not out to their insurance company clinicians may use initials and eliminate use of pronouns when writing reports for submission.

 Coverage varies for services related to gender transition.
 Such services may be covered with the medical diagnosis of Gender Dysphoria.
 At this time, diagnosis criteria for Gender Dysphoria is indicated by “significant distress or social/occupational impairment” (American Psychiatric Association, 2013; Hann, Ivester, & Dodd Denton, 2017).